 ''' find_netbios_name_for_domain(self, force_refresh: bool = False) -> str Find the netbios name for this domain.
-Renaming a domain is a huge task and is. →incredibly rare, so this information is cached when first read, and it only re-read if specifically. →requested. :param force_refresh: If set to true, the domain will be searched for the ... →information even if it is already cached.
+Renaming a domain is a huge task and is \rightarrow incredibly rare, so this information is cached when first read, and it only re-read if specifically. \rightarrow requested. :param force_refresh: If set to true, the domain will be searched for the →information even if it is already cached.
 Defaults to false. :returns: A string indicating the netbios name of the domain. find_policies_in_domain(self) -> List[ADGroupPolicy]: Find all of the policy objects in this domain.
-The number of policies is often less. →than the number of things affected by them, so querying all of them once and handling mapping. →locally is more desirable than re-querying policies every time a container that bears policies. →is queried. :returns: A list of ADGroupPolicy objects representing the policies in the domain. find_sid_for_domain(self) -> str: Returns the SID identifier for the domain as a string.
-This will be unique even if →multiple different domains exist with the same DNS name (e.g. a domain was cloned from one data center. →to another) and is a part of the SIDs of domain members.
-This will be cached after one lookup because the domain SID doesn't change. :returns: A string representing the domain SID. find_supported_sasl_mechanisms_for_domain(self) -> List[str] Attempt to discover the SASL mechanisms supported by the domain and return them.
-This just builds upon the functionality that the domain has for this, as you don't -need to be authenticated as anything other than anonymous to read this information (since... it's ⇔ often used to figure out how to authenticate).
-This is included in the session object for completeness. :returns: A list of strings indicating the supported SASL mechanisms for the domain. ex: ['GSSAPI', 'GSS-SPNEGO', 'EXTERNAL'] find_upn_suffixes_for_domain(self) -> List[str]: Get the user principal name suffixes for the domain.
-These are alternate domains in their user principal name, and use for logging on.
-For example, a domain that has a read-only domain controller exposed to the internet. →might support logon using both "company.local" and "company.com" so that people can use their. login. '''
+The number of policies is often less. \rightarrow than the number of things affected by them, so querying all of them once and handling mapping. →locally is more desirable than re-querying policies every time a container that bears policies. →is queried. :returns: A list of ADGroupPolicy objects representing the policies in the domain. find_supported_sasl_mechanisms_for_domain(self) -> List[str] Attempt to discover the SASL mechanisms supported by the domain and return them.
+This just builds upon the functionality that the domain has for this, as you don't ⊶need to be authenticated as anything other than anonymous to read this information (since. →it's often used to figure out how to authenticate).
+This is included in the session object for completeness. :returns: A list of strings indicating the supported SASL mechanisms for the domain. ex: ['GSSAPI', 'GSS-SPNEGO', 'EXTERNAL'] is_domain_close_in_time_to_localhost(self, allowed_drift_seconds=None) -> bool Get whether the domain time is close to the current local time.
+Just calls the parent domain function and returns that.
+This is included here for \rightarrow completeness. :param allowed_drift_seconds: The number of seconds considered "close", defaults to \rightarrow 5 minutes.
+5 minutes is the standard allowable drift for kerberos. :returns: A boolean indicating whether we're within allowed_drift_seconds seconds of \rightarrow the domain time. '''